skcoulter/mpiib/README.md

   These tests are launched via MPI so that the tests can be scheduled and run via our automated scheduler.
   This method provides a real world view of what our users see.
   While MPI is used to set up and launch the tests, the results are purely native IB performance WiTHOUT the MPI layer.

+  Each test can take up to 3 parameters, test, message size and number of iterations.
+  If no test is specified, the default is ib_read_bw.
+  The message size and number of iterations use the defaults specified for the given tests.

 mpiring: